Stefankart/megakit/content/_index.md

       - title: We Scaler Great Companies
         icon:
         content: You want to invest in business and triple your growth.
-  - _bookshop_name: services
-    preheading: L
-    heading: 'We Are a Porfolio of Companies '
-    sections:
-      - title: Supply Chain Management
-        icon: ti-layers
-        content: >-
-          A digital agency isn't here to replace your internal team, we're here to partner.
-      - title: Demand Gen
-        icon: ti-bar-chart
-        content: >-
-          A digital agency isn't here to replace your internal team, we're here to partner.
-      - title: Content creation
-        icon: ti-pencil-alt
-        content: >-
-          A digital agency isn't here to replace your internal team, we're here to partner.
-      - title: Branding
-        icon: ti-vector
-        content: >-
-          A digital agency isn't here to replace your internal team, we're here to partner.
   - _bookshop_name: counter
     numbers:
       - number: 200